 - There are no restrictions on the number of qualified submissions an individual submitter can provide and potentially be paid bounty for.

-- After your submission has been validated, we will contact you to provide the necessary paperwork to process your award if eligible.
+- After your submission has been validated, if it is eligible for a bounty award we will contact you share the good news and begin the award payment process.

 - We will recognize most individuals who have been awarded bounties through our security researcher acknowledgements or our Online Services Security Acknowledgements.

-- Microsoft retains sole discretion in determining which submissions are qualified, according to the rules of each program.
+- Microsoft retains sole discretion in determining which submissions are qualified.

 - If we receive multiple bug reports for the same issue from different parties, the bounty will be granted to the first eligible submission.